xd2287/transformers/docs/source/en/model_doc/openai-gpt.md

 If you don't install `ftfy` and `SpaCy`, the [`OpenAIGPTTokenizer`] will default to tokenize using BERT's `BasicTokenizer` followed by Byte-Pair Encoding (which should be fine for most usage, don't worry).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [openai-gpt](https://huggingface.co/models?other=openai-gpt)

 ## Resources

 A list of official Hugging Face and community (indicated by 🌎) resources to help you get started with OpenAI GPT.
 If you're interested in submitting a resource to be included here, please feel free to open a Pull Request and we'll review it!
 The resource should ideally demonstrate something new instead of duplicating an existing resource.